cdpxe/NELphase/documentation/README.md

 For the NEL phase, another aspect of covert channels is also important.
 Covert channels can transfer internal protocols, called *control protocols* or *micro protocols* that allow the exchange of structured information in a header, see (Wendzel and Keller, 2011), (Kaur et al., 2016) and (Mazurczyk et al., 2016; Chapter 4).
 Announcements for test traffic as well as acknowledgements (both over the feedback channel) are realized with a simple control protocol.
 More advanced control protocols enable TCP-like reliability or even dynamic overlay routing.

+# Wardens Simulation

+By default, the NEL tool simulates no warden.
+However, it can simulate a regular warden (static ruleset), a dynamic warden (see Mazurczyk et al., 2019) as well as a simplified version of the adaptive warden (Chourib et al., 2021).
+The warden behavior can be turned on in 'nel.h'.

 # References

+- M. Chourib, S. Wendzel, W. Mazurczyk: Adaptive Warden Strategy for Countering Network Covert Storage Channels, in Proc.
+36th Conference on Local Computer Networks (LCN), IEEE, 2021 (in press).

 - W. Mazurczyk, S. Wendzel, M. Chourib, J. Keller: [Countering Adaptive Network Covert Communication with Dynamic Wardens](https://www.sciencedirect.com/science/article/pii/S0167739X18316133), Future Generation Computer Systems (FGCS), Vol. 94, pp. 712-725, Elsevier, 2019.